 6) Delayed Rewards

-Reward charts are a great way to track behavioral progress in all aspects of your child’s life, from classroom behaviour to how they get on with house chores.
-Praising your child with a simple sticker on a chart is enough to get them thinking about the consequences of their actions and for busy, cash-strapped parents, mini behaviour rewards like stickers mean you can defer the bigger reward until the weekend, when you have the time and money to do something a bit bigger as a ‘well done.’
+Reward charts are a great way to track behavioral progress in all aspects of your child’s life, from classroom behavior to how they get on with house chores.
+Praising your child with a simple sticker on a chart is enough to get them thinking about the consequences of their actions and for busy, cash-strapped parents, mini behavior rewards like stickers mean you can defer the bigger reward until the weekend, when you have the time and money to do something a bit bigger as a ‘well done.’